2017 Norton Cyber Security Insights Report

 - Only use trusted WiFi connections – especially when creating and logging into online accounts, making payments or accessing online banking.

-Sean Lyons is the Director of Technology and Partnerships at Netsafe, and is responsible for the development of technology and strategic partnerships.
+Sean Lyons is the Chief Online Safety Officer and former Director of Technology and Partnerships at Netsafe, and is responsible for the development of technology and strategic partnerships.
 Sean comes from a background in the IT industry and the education sector having spent part of his career as a classroom teacher and school leader.
 He is incredibly knowledgeable about online challenges and is responsible for Netsafe’s programme to combat child sexual exploitation material.
 Meet the rest of the Netsafe team.

 - How to choose a good password